must implement.

 After properties have been set,

-object must be populated with data
+the CachedRowSet object must be populated with data

-using either the method populate
+using either the method populate or the method execute.

-The following lines of code demonstrate using the method populate
+The following lines of code demonstrate using the method populate.

 Note that this version of the method takes two parameters, a ResultSet

-handle and the row in the ResultSet
+handle and the row in the ResultSet object from which to start

 retrieving rows.